MemNexus vs Letta

 Build agents in Letta's framework.
 MCP requires running a Letta server.

-Add MCP config to Claude, Cursor, or Windsurf.
+Add MCP config to Claude, Cursor, Windsurf, or Codex.
 Install CLI.
 Done.

 5-Minute Setup